-A customer's pole shall be clearly labelled to indicate 'PRIVATE POLE' to differentiate it from the electricity distributor's and others' utility poles.
+A customer's pole shall be clearly labelled in a legible and permanent manner, to indicate 'PRIVATE POLE' to differentiate it from the electricity distributor's and others' utility poles.
 Lettering shall be a minimum 20mm high.

 3.7.2.3 General requirements